-In Figure 3.2 and Figure 3.3 we indicate competitive variants with the symbol $\blacksquare$ , i.e., those that are at most 10% slower than the fastest.
+In Figure 3.2 and Figure 3.3 we indicate competitive variants with the symbol , i.e., those that are at most 10% slower than the fastest.
 10% is an arbitrary threshold but it serves to highlight the importance of some implementation parameters over others and how they influence variant runtime.

-For example, on Intel CPUs, if the selectivity is neither very low nor very high, it is important to select a branch-free SEQUENTIAL kernel.
+For example, on Intel CPUs, if the selectivity is neither very low nor very high, it is important to select a branch-free Sequential kernel.
 The size of the bitmap result type and loop unrolling have a smaller, but not insignificant influence.
 Furthermore, we can choose a wide range of workload parameters, as long as we utilize all hyperthreads.
-Interestingly, on the Intel i7-870, the Xeon E5620, and the Core i7-4900MQ, TRANSPOSE kernels are also competitive.
+Interestingly, on the Intel i7-870, the Xeon E5620, and the Core i7-4900MQ, Transpose kernels are also competitive.
 In these cases, the choice of the bitmap result type has a stronger influence on variant performance than loop unrolling and branch-free execution.
-The Intel OpenCL compiler is able to vectorize TRANSPOSE kernels whereas it does not vectorize SEQUENTIAL kernels.
+The Intel OpenCL compiler is able to vectorize Transpose kernels whereas it does not vectorize Sequential kernels.

-On GPUs, most TRANSPOSE kernels are competitive, and on the Intel Iris 5100, the Nvidia Quadro K2100M and the Nvidia Tesla K40M, any combination of low-level implementation parameters results in a competitive TRANSPOSE variant.
-COLLECT is also
+On GPUs, most Transpose kernels are competitive.
+On the Intel Iris 5100, the NVIDIA Quadro K2100M and the NVIDIA Tesla K40m, any combination of low-level implementation parameters yields a competitive Transpose variant.
+Collect is also